wgkdata/zdtl-integration/README.md

 - [x] Understand and connect with Trello API;
 - [x] Understand and connect with Zendesk API;
-- [x] Function that I manually call that create a card in Trello by a Zendesk ticket;
+- [x] Function called manually to create a card in Trello by a Zendesk ticket;
 - [ ] Listening/streaming that use ticket creation as a trigger;